isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

       <br>The MHCP provides guidance to prevent and control chemical hazards at workplaces, and safeguard the health and safety of persons against such hazards within the plant.

       <a href="https://www.wshc.sg/wps/portal/!ut/p/a1/jY89D4IwEIZ_iwMrd3yIxq1xkCjGAVToYsBgwSBt2kr_vsjkIOht7-V5cvcChRRom3c1y3XN27x5ZxpcooPvuyTG3SZMHCTuHsNk4Tlx4PdANg6sT95_Po4MwV_-GegUMnwwABMntkBZw4uhbkbawlsyoLK8lbKU9lP260proVYWWmiMsY2qrrZifRDKQsGl_q5WXGlIPwwQj2OK93nTRWT2AgTnMHU!/dl5/d5/L2dBISEvZ0FBIS9nQSEh/?action=cmsPublicView&categoryId=CL2014081200099" target="_blank">Find Out More</a>
-  - title: IT
+  - title: Information technology (IT)
     content:  |
       **Tech Immersion and Placement Programme (TIPP)**
       <br>The TIPP aims to convert non-ICT professionals into industry-ready ICT professionals.
-They will be required to find replacement in tech job roles after undergoing a short intensive and immersive training programme.
+They will be required to find placements in tech job roles after undergoing a short intensive and immersive training programme.

       <a href="https://www.imda.gov.sg/programme-listing/TechSkills-Accelerator-TeSA/Tech-Immersion-and-Placement-Programme-TIPP" target="_blank">Find Out More</a>